 Currently, there is no cure for bronchiectasis.
 However, there are treatments available that can relieve its symptoms, slow its progression and help preserve lung function.
 Traditional forms of treatment, such as bronchodilators and antibiotic medications, generally focus on reducing inflammation, thinning mucus, improving air flow and treating infection.
 Sometimes, if the damage is confined to a small area of a lung, surgery may be recommended to address very severe symptoms.

-Alternatively, the Lung Institute offers cellular therapy for bronchiectasis treatment:
+Alternatively, the Lung Health Institute offers cellular therapy for bronchiectasis treatment:

 - Blood-derived cellular therapy